wetryingtodorock/getblock-docs/en/rpc-service/avax/ws/avax_eth_getCompilers.md

 ---
-title: avax:eth_getCompilers \[WebSocket\] {disallowed}
+title: eth_getCompilers  {disallowed} - Avalanche
-description: Returns a list of available compilers in the client.
+description: Example code for the eth_getCompilers  {disallowed} ws method. Сomplete guide on how to use eth_getCompilers  {disallowed} ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters